mathworks/Sumble/README.md

    * Open MATLAB Online.
 * Click the New menu on the Home tab on the toolbar, and select "From Git".
 * Enter https://github.com/mathworks/Sumble.git as the URL.
-* Enter the folder location where you would like to install the game.
+* Enter a folder location where you would like to install the game e.g. /MATLAB Drive/Sumble.
 * Click Clone.
 * Install the App by double clicking on the Sumble.mlappinstall file in the Current Folder.
 * Play the game by clicking on the Sumble icon in the Apps tab.
 Game instructions are available by clicking on the button labeled '?'.

 ### In MATLAB Desktop
-* Navigate to the folder location where you would like to install the game.
+* Create a new folder where you would like to install the game e.g. Sumble.
+* Navigate to the new folder.
 * Clone the repository with the command `!git clone https://github.com/mathworks/Sumble.git`.
 This requires git to be set up on your local machine.
 Alternatively you can simply download the Sumble.mlappinstall file.
 * Install the App by double clicking on the Sumble.mlappinstall file in the Current Folder.
 * Play the game by clicking on the Sumble icon in the Apps tab.
 Game instructions are available by clicking on the button labeled '?'.